 In addition to these structural changes, we have updated the book in other ways to maintain current relevance.
-Thus, in the Trade volume, we examine the educational profile of foreign born workers in the United States and how it differs from the overall population (Chapter 4); we review recent anti-dumping disputes involving China (Chapter 8).
+Thus, we examine the educational profile of foreign born workers in the United States and how it differs from the overall population (Chapter 4); we review recent anti-dumping disputes involving China (Chapter 8); we discuss the causes of the large measured global current account surplus (Chapter 13); we describe the outbreak and resolution of Zimbabwe's hyperinflation (Chapter 15); and we describe the evolving infrastructure of international bank regulation, including Basel III and the Financial Stability Board (Chapter 20).